Aajmeri/IOM/README.md

 I started a practice project that centered around providing Royal Distributors a single enterprise website that can track products, suppliers, clients, shipping, orders, and schedule delivery.
 The website has a functioning product page with a dynamic dataable.
 A skeleton has been built to support asp.net 10 with an mvc style project with clean architecture, middleware, setup for logging and different user roles using authentication and authorization.

+Future goals are to migration to razor pages or latest versions of Angular framework.